 Argue FOR the ideas and solutions.

-Your lawyer brain can and will argue against every solution you might think of or find from resources (like this blog or my ebooks).
+I know your lawyer brain can and will argue against every solution you might think of or source from resources (like this blog or my ebooks).
 Your brain was trained to do that.

 I also know that your lawyer brain can accept everything that I’m telling you but WITH CAVEATS.
 Yes, we all love our footnotes with caveats.
 You can easily poke holes even in the ideas that you agree with.